Igorkowalski94/eslint-plugin-project-structure-playground/README.md

 ## Getting started

-> [!WARNING]
-> Folder needs to contain at least one file/subfolder with file to be validated.
-ESLint and Git ignore empty folders, so they won’t be pushed to the repository and will only remain visible locally.

 ### Step 1 (optional)

 The project uses ESLint's new config system as default.
 If you want to test on the old eslint config, follow these steps: